rieckpil/progmot/content/post/proofread-one-year-course-release.md

 Getting the first version of your course out as soon as possible gives you confirmation and feedback early on.

-This first version need not be perfect but will let you test your setup end-to-end.
+This first version need not be perfect, but will let you test your setup end-to-end.
 This works way better than preparing a "big bang" release and then figuring out that something with the payment setup is not working at the last minute.

 ### Working With a Good Enough Tech Setup